-Arguments: idx - slider index.
+Arguments: idx slider index.
 Must be in the range 128 to 255.
+A maximum of 8 sliders may be defined in this range.
 Note that slider indices are shared with hotspot indices; that is if a slider is defined with index 128, hotspot index 128 cannot be used.

-bg - background bitmap index
+bg background bitmap index

-x, y - top left corner to place the background bitmap slider - slider control (e.g. knob / button) bitmap index off - slider offset from the edge of the background bitmap ornt - orientation: 0 = vertical; 1 = horizontal inv - invert: 0 = top / left is low; 1 = bottom / right is low cont - Always zero.
+x, y top left corner to place the background bitmap slider slider control (e.g. knob/button) bitmap index off slider offset from the edge of the background bitmap ornt orientation: 0 = vertical; 1 = horizontal invert: 0 = top / left is low; 1 = bottom / right is low cont Always one.
 Value has no impact.